solidjs/solid-start/docs/getting-started/what-is-solidstart.md

 # What is SolidStart?

 <aside title="Beware of dragons" type="warning">
-  We are very excited about SolidStart but it is in beta.
+  We are very excited about SolidStart, but it is currently in beta.
 There will very likely be **bugs and missing documentation**.
 Come at it with a growth attitude, have fun, and don't use it yet for anything critical.
 If all this darkness doesn't phase you, press onward, and consider joining the
   <a href="https://discord.com/invite/solidjs" target="_blank">Discord</a> to ask questions.
 We would love to meet you.